Running Near Bishop

-For long runs in winter months, a run on the volcanic tablelands won’t disappoint.
+For long runs in the winter months, a run on the volcanic tablelands won’t disappoint.
 Coming in at around 20 miles, it’s great for views and winter months when the high country is covered in snow.
 Check out this blog about the volcanic tablelands loop.

 Sage To Summit has everything you need to hit your stride in and around Bishop.
-Check out their Eastside Runs for more options, and stop in for any last minute needs before your run.
+Check out their Eastside Runs for more options, and stop in for any last-minute needs before your run.
 Fuel up before or after your run at any one of our local eateries and relax those tired muscles in some hot springs.

 See you on the trails!